What Services Do Concrete Companies Offer?

 Check Licensing and Insurance

 A license is not required by the state of Minnesota to carry out concrete work, but may be required locally.
-Always confirm that your provider is properly bonded and insured, in case any accidents or property damage happen during the job.
+Confirm that your provider has insurance.

 Look for Trade Group Memberships

-Membership in a trade organization, such as the American Concrete Pavement Association (ACPA) or the American Society of Concrete Contractors (ASCC) typically indicates a high standard of work and commitment to ongoing improvement.
-Ask the contractor if they are a member of one of these groups.
+Membership in a trade organization, such as the American Concrete Pavement Association (ACPA) or the American Society of Concrete Contractors (ASCC) can indicate a high standard of work and commitment to continued education.
+You can ask the contractor if they participate in one of these groups.

 Read Customer Reviews